How Nutrition North Canada works

 On this page

-What is Nutrition North Canada?
+What is Nutrition North Canada

-Figure 1: Learn how the expansion of Nutrition North Canada is helping to strengthen food security in the North
+Text alternative for Learn how the expansion of Nutrition North Canada is helping to strengthen food security in the North

 Nutrition North Canada is a key piece of the federal government's food security response in northern communities.